Sign in Sign up free

 How to Recover Your SEO Traffic from AI Overviews

 This is not a temporary disruption.
-Google has committed to making AI Overviews a permanent feature across all query types.
-The question is no longer whether your traffic will be affected — it is how much and what you can do about it.
+Google has committed to AI Overviews as a permanent feature across most query types.
+The question is no longer whether your traffic will be affected - it is how much and what you can do about it.

-In this guide, we break down the mechanics behind AI Overviews, quantify the traffic impact across different niches, and provide a concrete, step-by-step recovery plan built on real data from auditing over 50,000 keywords.
+In this guide, we break down the mechanics behind AI Overviews, quantify the traffic impact across different query types, and provide a concrete, step-by-step recovery plan for making your content a source rather than a casualty.

 The Erosion of the Traditional CTR

 The pattern is clear.
 Queries where the user's intent can be satisfied by a synthesized answer are losing clicks at scale.
 But here is the nuance most analysts miss: not all informational queries are equally vulnerable.
-Queries that require nuanced opinion, real-world experience, or multi-step reasoning still drive significant click-through because the AI Overview cannot fully satisfy the intent.
+The queries that hold up are exactly where you should concentrate recovery effort.

 This is your first lever for recovery - identifying and doubling down on the queries where AI Overviews fall short.